-At Brookfield we follow the Letters & Sounds program to teach phonics but also use aspects of Jolly Phonics and Read, Write, Inc to support children.
+At Brookfield we follow the Little Wandle Program to teach phonics.
 We teach phonics through a daily morning session (9.00-9.20).
 Children also learn new or tricky words during SPaG (spelling, punctuation and grammar) during daily literacy lessons.
 Different sounds may be practiced during guided reading activities through games and group work.
 Any children who may need a little extra help learning their sounds come along to our phonic catch-up sessions just before lunch where the class teacher works closely with a smaller group.

 All teachers integrate phonic teaching throughout the day, highlighting new or familiar sounds as the class come across them.
 Each classroom has a sound chart displayed with different spelling rules (depending on the age group) to aid children in their daily learning.

 Phonics are taught through teacher directed tasks, practical hands on games, ICT games/ learning and group work.

 As children move into year 2 they start the No Nonsense Spelling Programme which helps support the teaching and learning of more advanced spelling patterns.
 This programme is used throughout the juniors too.